SouthCloud0703/00Tokyo/README.md

 Seed Validator aims to maximize the potential of validators through:

 - **Value-Added Validator Services**
-  - Validators as funding mechanisms for startups
-  - Validators as funding sources for non-profit organizations
+  - Validators as funding sources for startups & non-profit organizations
   - Validators for improving application UX

-- **Infrastructure Strengthening**
-  - Leveraging our Japan-based position to promote Double Zero's IBRL in the Japanese market
-  - Building robust and resilient validation infrastructure

 - **Validator Ecosystem Optimization**
   - Encouraging decentralization by onboarding emerging validators
   - Active participation in governance of stake pools like Marinade

+- **Infrastructure Strengthening**
+  - Leveraging our Japan-based position to promote Double Zero's IBRL in the Japanese market

 ## Roadmap